lucasbarcellos-dh/figma-make-template/Guidelines.md

 #### Template Usage Rules
 - **NEVER modify sidebar styling**: Do not add background colors, change spacing, or alter navigation styling
 - **NEVER modify header styling**: Do not change background colors, borders, or existing header patterns
+- **NEVER add borders between header and content**: Do not add dividers or borders to separate template sections
 - **ONLY modify content areas**: Focus changes on the main content area inside the template
 - **Navigation content changes**: Only add/remove navigation items when explicitly requested by users
 - **Header content changes**: Only change page titles, breadcrumbs, or actions when explicitly requested by users